What is a food consultant?

-If a food consultant writes your plan, they cannot evaluate or verify (check) the plan they have created.
-A food consultant can help you complete the application form, but they cannot register for you under their name.
+If a food consultant writes your plan or programme, they cannot evaluate or verify (check) the plan or programme they have created.
+A food consultant can help you complete the application form but they cannot register for you under their name.

 Choosing a food consultant

 - ask other food businesses and your industry associations for recommendations